jsith90/capstone-project/README.md

 - User stories 2, 3 and 4 are met through the website’s menu page which all users can easily access via a link in the navigation bar and a link on the homepage.
 All users can view all menu options.
 The site displays a range of images, colours and emojis which all attempt to convey to the user a general sense of what La Cucafera is.
 The menu details the bar’s allergies and dietary requirements policy and the booking form has an optional special requirements section, which the site owner can view in the customer bookings table.

-5. As a **user** I can **contact the business via the website in regards to dietary needs, caring needs and/or disability needs** so that **my needs are not overlooked and to ensure my experience is a positive one**.
+5. As a **user** I can **contact the business via the website in regards to dietary needs, caring needs and/or accessability needs** so that **my needs are not overlooked and to ensure my experience is a positive one**.

 6. As a **frequent user** I can **log in to book a table** so that **I do not have to re-enter and/or resubmit personal details for every booking**.